mothur/mothur.github.io/_wiki/consensus.seqs.md

     mothur > consensus.seqs(fasta=final.fasta, count=final.count_table)

-### name - not recommended

-The name parameter allows you to enter a name file associated with your fasta file.

-    mothur > consensus.seqs(fasta=final.fasta, name=final.names)

-NOTE: We DO NOT recommend using the name file.
-Instead we recommend using a count file.
-The count file reduces the time and resources needed to process commands.
-It is a smaller file and can contain group information.

 ### list

 You may want to find a consensus sequences for each otu in your list